DistributeCompany/open-manufacturing-model-docs/docs/Introduction.md

 - **Workers**: Human operators and technicians
 - **Routes**: Paths for material and resource movement

-For further details on the entities in OMM, please see [OMM in 5 Minutes](/docs/getting_started.md).
+For a quick start on the entities in OMM, please see [OMM in 5 Minutes](/docs/getting_started.md).
 For technical details about specific components, refer to the [Python Reference](/docs/classes/index.md) section.

 ## Getting Started

-To start using OMM in modeling, simulating, or controling your manufacturing system:
+To start using OMM in modelling, simulating, or controlling your manufacturing system:

 1. **Understand the Model**: Review the documentation to understand OMM's core concepts
 2. **Identify Components**: Map your manufacturing system's components to OMM entities